 Quebec was surrounded by forests full of timber.
 This timber was needed to build structures in the area and to send lumber across the Atlantic Ocean for trade.
 This made the lumber industry a popular source of employment.
 There was a need for shipbuilding in this area.
 Men could find good jobs on the Saint-Charles River.
 The opportunity for jobs drew people to settle in the area.
 The increased population meant that people looked for a place to get the supplies they needed.
 In 1817, The Finlay Covered Market was established.
 The markets provided local meat and fruits and vegetables.
 The lumbermen earned wages and could buy the produce from the markets supplied by the local farmers.
 Local farmers continue the tradition of bringing the produce they grow to towns and cities to sell.
 Check to see if your community has a Farmer's Market and research how long it has been in existence.
 The National capital, Ottawa, has the famous Byward Market.
 Find out what year this market began at byward-market.com

 Music and Song

 Settlers brought their songs and dancing skills to the new land.
 Cape Breton Island and Newfoundland have Gaelic music thriving today.
 "The Mist Covered Mountains of Home", was written by John Cameron in Scotland in the mid 1800s.
 A modern day version was recorded by John Allan Cameron in 1973 in Cape Breton, Nova Scotia.
 It is sometimes used as a lullaby.
 The name of this song in the Gaelic language is 'Chi mi na morbheanna'.
 Find a modern version recorded by The Rankin Family on You Tube using its traditional Gaelic name and lyrics.
 The tin whistle was used in many Irish and Scottish tunes.
-Listen to the sound of this instrument by searching "Traditional Irish Tin Whistle Songs", by Anna Robins on You Tube.
+Listen to the sound of this instrument with "Traditional Irish Tin Whistle Songs", by Anna Robins.